Patent Trolls and The Market for Acquisitions

-Frivolous patent-infringement claims increase the cost of innovation for small businesses and force them to exit via premature and discounted acquisitions.
-This study investigates the effect of abusive patent-infringement claims by patent trolls on acquisitions of small firms.
-I exploit the staggered adoption of anti-patent troll laws in 35 states as a quasi-natural experiment and find that the laws have two effects on acquisitions.
-First, the number of acquisitions of small businesses by large firms declines after these laws are passed.
-Second, the anti-troll laws increase the acquisition price for large firms.
-I find that the market reflects the increased cost of acquisition following the passage of anti-troll laws as measured by the lower acquisition announcement returns.
-Moreover, I find evidence that large firms increase R&D expenditure after the adoption of state laws.
-Using a sample of acquisitions that are plausibly unaffected by the state laws, I disentangle alternative explanations such as local economic shocks, industry-wide changes and merger waves.
-Overall, the findings suggest that the anti-patent troll laws increase the value of small innovative firms.
+I study the effect of patent-infringement claims by patent trolls on acquisitions of small firms.
+Exploiting staggered adoption of state anti-patent troll laws, I find that the laws have two effects.
+First, the number of acquisitions of small firms declines after these laws are adopted.
+Second, the anti-troll laws increase the acquisition price for acquirers.
+The market reflects the increased cost of acquisition as measured by lower acquisition announcement returns.
+Large firms increase R&D after the adoption of state laws, replacing external innovation.
+Using a sample of acquisitions that are plausibly unaffected by the laws, I disentangle alternative explanations.

 CEO Inside Debt and Mutual Fund Investment Decisions

 Journal of Banking & Finance, 2022, Volume 145, 106641